We are olive oil addicts in the Jolly Tomato household. And yet olive farming has always been something of a mystery to us.

+Sure, we use olive oil in just about every meal.
 But how do you get oil out of a bunch of olives?
 That’s a question that we were determined to answer as part of Real Food Summer.
 Fortunately, we were able to do so as part of our farm tour through the Fresno Fruit Trail, sponsored by the California Farm Water Coalition and the Fresno County Farm Bureau.
-We had the pleasure of visiting Enzo Olive Oil, a relatively new organic olive oil company that is part of the Ricchiuti Family Farms/Bella Frutta family.
+We had the pleasure of visiting Enzo Olive Oil, an organic olive oil company that is part of the Ricchiuti Family Farms/Bella Frutta family.

-To begin, the olives are picked by using a machine that actually shakes the tree so the olives fall loose and caught by nets.
-Then the olives are whisked off to the factory in large crates so that they can be made into olive oil at the peak of their flavor.
+The olive farming process begins with a machine that actually shakes the tree so the olives fall loose.
+(The olives fall into nets.)
+Then workers whisk the olives off to the factory in large crates so that they can be made into olive oil at the peak of their flavor.

-Once inside the production facility, the olives are washed and sorted to get rid of pebbles, leaves, and other debris.
-The olives are then crushed, pits and all, by a hammer crusher.
-(In the olden days, this used to be done with stone or granite wheels.)
+Once inside the production facility, special machines wash the olives and sort them to get rid of pebbles, leaves, and other debris.
+A hammer crusher then smashes the olives, pits and all.
+(In the olden days, stone or granite wheels did this job.)
 The resulting paste then goes into a machine called a malaxer that mixes the paste.
 The timing of this is tricky because the more you mix it, the more oil you can get out of it, but you don’t want to overmix it and destroy the flavor.

 Then a pump moves the paste into a centrifuge, which spins the paste at incredibly high speeds to separate the oil from the pomace.
-After two rounds in the centrifuge, the oil is moved into a holding tank, where it is left to settle for 30 to 60 days.
-When the olive oil is settled, it is finally ready for bottling and shipping.
-By the way, there’s no waste in this process: The pomace (the leftover pieces after the oil is poured off) can be used for fertilizer and also for cattle feed because it is high in protein.
+After two rounds in the centrifuge, the oil moves into a holding tank, where it has to settle for 30 to 60 days.
+After that settling period, it is finally ready for bottling and shipping.
+By the way, there’s no waste in this process: The pomace (the leftover pieces after the oil is poured off) is a valuable byproduct.
+Farmers use it for fertilizer and also for cattle feed because it is high in protein.

-Some olive oil makers run the pomace through the mixing/centrifuge process one more time to get a “second press” of olive oil, but the results are not as flavorful and not as nutritious as the extra-virgin oil that comes from the first pressing.
+Some olive oil makers run the pomace through the mixing/centrifuge process one more time to get a “second press” of olive oil.
+However, the results are not as flavorful and not as nutritious as the extra-virgin oil that comes from the first pressing.

 Extra-virgin olive oil is extremely perishable, warns Smith.
 It can last two years in “ideal storage conditions,” which would be below 70 degrees, no exposure to light, and minimal exposure to oxygen.
 If you figure that your pantry might not always offer ideal conditions, consider the shelf life less than two years.

 So – how does it taste?
 As one person on our tour put it, “Hey – olive oil that tastes like olives!”
 It is a very rich, fruity oil that is great for dipping and stands up well to strong flavors like tomatoes.
-The olive oil retails for $17.99 for a 500 ml bottle and $10.99 for a 250 ml bottle.
 Selected retailers around California sell it in-store, but you can also order it at www.enzooliveoil.com.